AndersenLab/andersenlab.github.io/_posts/2015-06-26-Stefan_IWM.md

 ---
-title: Congratulations to Stefan for presenting two (!) posters at the International C. elegans meeting!
+title: "Congratulations to Stefan for presenting two (!) posters at the 2015 International Worm Meeting!"
 subtitle: Invited to present two posters at IWM 2015
 layout: post
 tags: news
 files:
   - filename: 20150610_Zdraljevic_linkage.pdf
     title: "A powerful <em>C. elegans</em> resource for identifying the genetic determinants underlying complex traits"
   - filename: 20150610_Zdraljevic_top2.pdf
     title: "A <em>C. elegans</em> large-scale genome-wide association study reveals hundreds of quantitative trait loci underlying responses to biomedically relevant therapeutics."
+published: true
 ---

 Congratulations to Stefan on being invited to present two posters at the 2015 International Worm Meeting!
 Special thanks to IBiS, and The Graduate School for providing funding for attending the meeting.